PwQt/SSiED-Restaurant/README.md

 Project has as a goal implement the task mentioned at below Kaggle [link](https://www.kaggle.com/c/recruit-restaurant-visitor-forecasting).
 As a goal it needs to predict the number of visitors in restaurants in given interval of time.

-Project is written using Python 3.6
+Project is written using Python 3.6.4

-PANDAS & MATPLOTLIB packages are required.

-Having configured your Python & PIP enviroment, please use command to install pandas, matplotlib, sklearn
+## Dependencies
 ```
 pip install pandas
 ```